This banana bread has been the most popular recipe on Simply Recipes for over 10 years. Thousands of people make it every day. Why?

 The best bananas to use for banana bread are those that are over-ripe.
 The yellow peels should be at least half browned, and the bananas inside squishy and browning.

-- 1 egg, beaten
+1 large egg, beaten

-- 1 teaspoon vanilla extract
+1 teaspoon vanilla extract

-1 1/2 cups of all-purpose flour
+1 1/2 cups (205g) all-purpose flour

-Preheat the oven to 350°F (175°C), and butter a 4x8-inch loaf pan.
+Preheat the oven to 350°F (175°C), and butter an 8 x 4-inch loaf pan.

-In a mixing bowl, mash the ripe bananas with a fork until smooth.
+In a mixing bowl, mash the ripe bananas with a fork until completely smooth.
 Stir the melted butter into the mashed bananas.

 Mix in the baking soda and salt.
 Stir in the sugar, beaten egg, and vanilla extract.
 Mix in the flour.